the story of woodburn homestead

 open-air chapel

-An overgrown mess when they bought the place, the chaff shed has been expertly revived by stonemason Rick Wheatley and now functions as an open-air chapel.
+Initially an overgrown mess, the chaff shed has been expertly revived by stonemason Rick Wheatley and now functions as the Open-Air Chapel.
 The absence of a roof adds drama, the should-be roofline now a marriage of golden sandstone, red brick and blue sky.

 Beyond the far wall, a windmill, repositioned from elsewhere on the property, solemnly keeps watch.